Call Us!

 When searching for a mortgage, many first-time homebuyers assume that mortgage prepayments are the same across the board.
 While I wish I could say that’s the case, that’s not actually true.

-For example, some lenders offer 10/10 prepayment privileges, some offer 15/15 or 20/20.
+While it is true that the vast majority of closed mortgages offer prepayment privileges of some sort, how much you can actually prepay varies greatly.
+Some lenders offer 10/10 prepayment privileges, some offer 15/15 or 20/20.
 (The first number is the amount you can prepay on an annual basis, while the second number is by how much you can increase your regular mortgage payment up to.
 For example, if you had 20/20 prepayment privileges, you could make lump sum payments of up to 20 percent a year and increase your regular payment by up to 20 percent a year.)
 Some lenders let you double up your payments as well, while others don’t.

 While 15/15 or 20/20 prepayments are usually plenty for most Canadians, something to watch for is how often you can make those prepayments.
 Some lenders are super restrictive and only let you make lump sum payments once a year on your mortgage anniversary date.
 Other lenders let you make lump sum payments anytime throughout the year.